Best Small Business Insurance

 Here is a range of costs for various sized events, without additional liquor liability:

 Whether or not you need wedding insurance will depend on where you have your wedding and reception.
 Suppose you are renting a venue for the ceremony, the reception or both.
-In that case, you will likely be asked to provide a certificate of insurance demonstrating that you have at least $1 million in liability coverage.
+In that case, you will likely be asked to provide a certificate of liability insurance demonstrating that you have at least $1 million in liability coverage.

 If you are having an event at a private family venue where you aren’t required to obtain insurance, you might want to consider getting it anyway.
 Remember that all the same risks exist at home.
 You don’t want to start your new life with a costly claim looming over your financial security.